-Kids of the late ‘80s and ‘90s (and, of course, Rosie O'Donnell) loved their Koosh balls.
+Kids of the late 1980s and ‘90s loved their Koosh balls.
 They were easy to catch, easy to throw, and didn't hurt nearly as much as traditional balls when you got hit by one.
 Here are a few things you might not have known about the weird, wonderful toy.

 In 1986, engineer Scott Stillinger was having trouble teaching his two young kids how to play catch.
 Balls were too bouncy, and bean bags too heavy.
 The California resident soon realized he needed a better ball—one that was soft, wouldn’t bounce, and could be grasped easily.
 “I intuitively knew that a rubber-filament ball would do the trick, so I set out to try to find a way to make that,” Stillinger told The Christian Science Monitor in 1989.
 He started with a box of rubber bands and then refined the design of his energy-absorbent ball, eventually settling on natural rubber latex in non-toxic colors.

 2. Scott Stillinger was so confident about Koosh balls that he quit his job to make them.

 In late 1986, Stillinger showed a prototype of the ball to his brother-in-law, Mark Button, who’d worked in marketing at Mattel.
 The men—and their wives—were confident enough in the product to quit their jobs and start a toy company called OddzOn Products.
 Stillinger later called their early prototypes “crude ...
 When I look back at how crude they were compared to where we are today, we were crazy.”
 But when they showed the ball to a store owner, she told them, "You're going to be millionaires.”
 Stillinger built the machine that would make the balls and operated it out of a barn near his house.

 3. Scott Stillinger filed for a patent on Koosh balls in 1987.